instructed-glacier-model/igm-doc/docs/modules/inputs/load_tif.md

 **Warning: we advise to use instead module `local`**

-This IGM module is designed to load spatial 2D raster data from any tif file present in the working directory `folder`, and transform each of them into tensorflow variables, the name of the file becoming the name of the variable, e.g. the file topg.tif will yield variable topg, ect...
+This IGM module is designed to load spatial 2D raster data from any `.tif` file present in the working directory (`folder`) and transform each of them into TensorFlow variables.
+The name of the file becomes the name of the variable.
+For example, the file `topg.tif` will yield the variable `topg`.
 At a minimum, the module is expected to import basal topography represented by the `topg` variable.
-Additionally, it completes the data, such as deriving basal topography from ice thickness and surface topography.
-Other fields present in the folder file will also be converted to TensorFlow variables, allowing them to be accessed in the code via `state.myvar`.
-For example, providing the `icemask` variable can be useful in defining an accumulation area, which is beneficial for modeling individual glaciers and preventing overflow into neighboring catchments.
+Additionally, it can derive basal topography from ice thickness and surface topography.
+Other fields present in the folder will also be converted to TensorFlow variables, allowing them to be accessed in the code via `state.myvar`.
+For instance, providing the `icemask` variable can help define an accumulation area, which is useful for modeling individual glaciers and preventing overflow into neighboring catchments.

-The module offers functions for resampling the data, where the `coarsen` parameter can be set to values like 2, 3, or 4 (with a default value of 1 indicating no coarsening), and for cropping the data, which requires setting the `crop` parameter to True and specifying the desired bounds.
+The module provides functionality for resampling the data using the `coarsen` parameter, which can be set to values like 2, 3, or 4 (with a default value of 1 indicating no coarsening).
+It also supports cropping the data by setting the `crop` parameter to `True` and specifying the desired bounds.

-Additionally, by setting `icemask_invert` to True, an ice mask can be generated from an ESRI Shapefile specified by the `icemask_shapefile` parameter.
-This mask can identify areas that should contain glaciers or areas that should remain glacier-free, based on the `icemask_include` parameter.
+Additionally, by setting `icemask_invert` to `True`, an ice mask can be generated from an ESRI Shapefile specified by the `icemask_shapefile` parameter.
+This mask can identify areas that should contain glaciers or remain glacier-free, based on the `icemask_include` parameter.

 This module depends on `rasterio`.